Continuous nonlinear adaptive experimental design with gradient flow: Introduction

-When the design measure $\rho$ is fixed, the optimization formulation \eqref{eqn: continuous loss} returns an optimizer $\vecsigma^*$ that finds the smallest mismatch between the generated output and the real data, and thus $\vecsigma^*$ is regarded as a good approximation to the ground-truth parameter.
-Generally speaking, the reconstruction quality can depend on the choice of $\rho$.
-Considering the number of experimental data and field measurements are expensive or time-consuming to collect, it is specially crucial to design a $\rho$ that reveals the importance of measurements.
-In this paper, we develop the efficient solver to find the optimal design $\rho$ so to have a high quality reconstruction of $\vecsigma^*$ with low cost.
-This problem falls into the category of optimal experimental design (OED)~\cite{A04,P06,HJM24}, which has broad applications in clinical \cite{HPR03,BDP10}, engineering \cite{BDP10} and other natural sciences.
-OED provides optimality criterion to characterize the best $\rho$, such as A-optimality and D-optimality \cite{K74}.
-We study:
+When the design measure $\rho$ is fixed, the solution of \eqref{eqn: continuous loss} is a parameter $\vecsigma^*$ that finds the smallest weighted $L^2$ mismatch between the output predicted by the model and the actual observations.
+This value $\vecsigma^*$ is taken to be a good approximation to the ground-truth parameter $\vecsigma_{\text{true}}$.
+Reconstruction quality depends in general on the choice of $\rho$.
+Considering that experimental data and field measurements are often expensive or time-consuming to collect, it is crucial to choose $\rho$ in the most effective possible way.
+In this paper, we develop an efficient solver to find the optimal design $\rho$ that yields high-quality reconstruction of $\vecsigma^*$ at low cost.
+This {\em optimal experimental design (OED)} problem~\cite{A04,P06,HJM24} has broad applications in clinical \cite{HPR03,BDP10}, engineering \cite{BDP10} and other natural sciences.
+A critical aspect of OED is the optimality criterion that indicates desirability of a given $\rho$, such as A-optimality and D-optimality \cite{K74}.

-A unique feature of the problem studied in this paper is that we allow our design variable $\theta$ to be continuously-indexed so that the design space $\Omega$ can represent objects such as spatial,temporal or angular coordinates.
-As a consequence, $\Omega$ is a set of uncountable many configurations.
-This is significantly different from the classical setting, where $| \Omega| <\infty$ and thus $\rho$ can be numerically represented by a finite-dimensional vector.
-This change calls for a new formulation over $\pr_2$ \eqref{eqn:P2} supported on a continuous domain $\Omega$:
+A major feature of our work is that we allow the design variable $\theta$ to be continuously indexed, so that the design space $\Omega$ can represent objects such as spatial, temporal, or angular coordinates.
+Consequently, $\Omega$ is a set of uncountably many configurations.
+This formulation differs significantly from the classical setting in which $| \Omega| <\infty$, where $\rho$ can be represented by a finite-dimensional vector.
+Our formulation requires $\rho$ to belong to a space $\pr_2(\cdot)$, which is supported on a continuous domain $\Omega$:

-We now summarize our formulation.
-We are to solve a two-level optimization problem, with the outer layer on $\rho \in \pr_2(\Omega)$, and inner layer on $\vecsigma$.
+Our optimal design problem is thus formulated as the following bilevel optimization problem, with the outer level being a minimization problem over $\rho \in \pr_2(\Omega)$ and inner layer minimizing over $\vecsigma$:

-Here the functional $F$ is a certain criterion that quantifies the experimental design quality.
-According to the formulation \eqref{eqn: oed}, for every design measure $\rho$, one can find its associated best reconstruction of $\vecsigma^*[\rho]$ by solving the optimization problem ~\eqref{eqn: continuous loss}.
-We then look for the best $\rho^{\text{opt}}$ in $\pr_2(\Omega)$ \eqref{eqn:P2} that minimizes the criterion $F$ in \eqref{eqn: oed}.